plantbreeding/BrAPI-Manuscript2/manuscript.md

 + **Sook Jung**: Sook wrote the section on the BIMS project, and has made significant contributions to the BrAPI compatibility of the BIMS project.
 + **Paul Kersey**: Paul has made significant contributions to the AGENT project.
 + **Andrzej Kilian**: Andrzej has made significant contributions to the DArT Sample Submission and DArTView projects.
-+ **Patrick König**: Patrick contributed to the section about the DivBrowse tool, and has made significant contributions to the BrAPI compatibility of the DivBrowse tool and the AGENT project.
++ **Patrick König**: Patrick wrote the section on the DivBrowse projects, and has made significant contributions to the BrAPI compatibility of the DivBrowse and AGENT projects.
 + **Suman Kumar**: Suman has made significant contributions to the AGENT project.
 + **Josh Lamos-Sweeney**: Josh wrote the section on the G-Crunch project, and has made significant contributions to the BrAPI compatibility of the G-Crunch project.
 + **Laszlo Lang**: Laszlo has made significant contributions to the Zendro project.